metalcarratt/ministry/ls/Exodus/msg04.md

 anything apart from God.

 > man should not be a male but a "female", one who lives a life of dependence on God. only such a "female" life is useful to God.

+Independence is rebellion to God.

+life makes us dependant but knowledge makes us independant.

+> God desires that we choose life instead of knowledge.